OUR BOOT BANANAS REVIEW: FIGHTING FUNKY FEET

 Bamboo Charcoal Deodorizer

 Bamboo Charcoal has been used for centuries, with evidence of use in China dating back over 500 years.
 Its excellent natural properties make it a perfect natural remedy for illuminating organic impurities and odors.

-While boot Bananas do use Bamboo Charcoal, there are an abundance of other bamboo charcoal shoe deodorizers on the market.
-One of our favourites are the PURGGO purifying bag.
+While boot Bananas do use Bamboo Charcoal, there is an abundance of other bamboo charcoal shoe deodorizers on the market.
+One of our favorites is the PURGGO purifying bag.